riplecs/Special-sections-of-computational-mathematics/README.md

 ## LABA2 : Implementation of operations in finite fields of characteristic 2

-I implemented a Galois field of characteristic 2 of degree m in the polynomial and normal basises:
+Was implemented a Galois field of characteristic 2 of degree m in the polynomial and normal basises:
 1. adding elements;
 2. multiplication of elements;
 3. calculation of the trace element;